Skip to product information

 Sir,

-I will only tell you, however, that, according to your letter, it seems to me that you are not doing it properly to obtain a result, because people who work at the tables are rarer than those who write directly.
+I will only tell you, however, that, according to your letter, it seems to me that you are not doing it properly to obtain a result, because people who act at the tables are rarer than those who write directly.

-I am always at home on Mondays, Wednesdays and Fridays, from 3 to 5 pm, except holidays.
+I am always at home on Mondays, Wednesdays and Fridays from 3 to 5 pm, except holidays.

 I have the honor to greet you,